Academic Catalog

 Poetry

-The nature of poetry as genre: content as an extension of form; form as an extension of content; work in prosody; intensive reading in verse of all types and periods; projects in bibliography and explication.
-Offered annually.
+The nature of poetry as genre: content as an extension of form; form as an extension of content.
+Approached through creative writing processes and practices.

 ENGL 642: 3 s.h.